scztt/vscode-supercollider/README.md

    The path to your conf.yaml file - you can find this in the current SuperCollider IDE in Preferences -> Interpreter -> Active Config File.
 You can also create an empty `.yaml` in a location of your choiuce and point to that.

-5. Install the LanguageServer.quark in SuperCollider (from the command palette: "SuperCollider: Update LanguageServer.quark")
+5. Install the LanguageServer.quark - from the VSCode command palette, choose "SuperCollider: Update LanguageServer.quark".
+  **NOTE**: Installing the LanguageServer.quark will conflict with using the built-in SCIde.
+See the note below for a workaround.

 6. Open a project folder containing .scd or .sc files!
 Most existing IDE commands are available in VSCode, you can find them by searching for "SuperCollider" from the command palette.
 Some are already mapped to the expecte keyboard shortcuts (e.g. Cmd+Enter and Cmd+Period), some are not (you can use the gear icon next to the command to set keyboard shortcuts).